 - Very slow file flashing process

-If you’re a Mac user coming from the widow’s platform, you would definitely miss the Rufus tool.
+If you’re a Mac user from the widow’s platform, you will miss the Rufus tool.
 Diskmaker X is a replica of Rufus, which works on Mac OS efficiently.
 It even can flash windows iso fils and is free to use.

 - Support Mac OS